Navigating YouTube (2023): What Parents, Educators, & Students Need to Know

 • Addiction - The YouTube algorithm is designed to keep users watching videos.
 It uses a user’s watch and search history, subscribed channels, country, time of day, and more to automatically select videos to play next

-• Advertisements - Companies pay to get their messages seen and advertisements are everywhere in free versions of YouTube and even within videos in Premium subscriptions
+• Advertisements - Companies pay to get their messages seen and advertisements are everywhere in free versions of YouTube and even within videos in YouTube Premium subscriptions

 • YouTube Live - YouTube has a live stream option where users can view videos in real time.
 It’s very popular with gaming, music, and news but because it’s “live” there is not a safe way to watch.
 There is also a live chat option with YouTube Live where users may be able to see or participate in inappropriate messaging